10 Most Common Causes of Electrical Fires

 10: Poor Maintenance

-Generally speaking, poor maintenance of sockets, wiring, appliances and general electrical items is one of the most common causes of electrical fires.
+Poor maintenance of sockets, wiring, appliances and general electrical items can often result in electrical fires.
 This is due to the breakdown of insulation, and the loose connections that can cause sparking and wattage requirements being missed.
-Ensure that anything electrical in your property is well maintained and monitored to avoid any electrical fires.
+Ensure that anything electrical in your property is well maintained and monitored to avoid fires.

 FAQs About Electrical Fires: